Antigua Island: Things to Do — Circumnavigate the Island

 After some time swimming and lounging on soft sand, the guides announce it’s time for lunch.
 Large dishes appear: smoky barbecue chicken glazed with tangy sauce, delicate pasta tossed in butter, crisp green salad speckled with carrots and cabbage and golden fried sweet plantains.

 The aromas mingle with salt spray and warm island air.
-I pile an overflowing plate and claim a shady spot beneath a coconut palm, the shade rustling above as I savor each bite — sweet, savory and utterly Caribbean — while waves lap the shore and laughter from the tour drifts by.
+Pile an overflowing plate and claim a shady spot beneath a coconut palm, the shade rustling above as you savor each bite — sweet, savory and utterly Caribbean — while waves lap the shore and laughter from the tour drifts by.

-Lunch finished, we gather our things and climb aboard the boat for the next leg of our day.
-As the engine hums and we glide away, North Beach and tiny Green Island — with its solitary hut — slip into a postcard-perfect view.
+Lunch finishes, you gather your things and climb aboard the boat for the next leg of the day.
+As the engine hums and you glide away, North Beach and tiny Green Island — with its solitary hut — slip into a postcard-perfect view.

-It’s possible to see tiny fish darting beneath the surface as our boat slips away from the shore.
+It’s possible to see tiny fish darting beneath the surface as the boat slips away from the shore.
 The water around the island is so crystalline that every ripple and shadow is a story — a shoal gliding past coral, sunlight sketching lacy patterns on the sand.
-Standing at the bow, salt on my lips and wind in my hair, I watch the coastline melt into a mosaic of greens and blues, each hue promising a new corner of the island to explore.
-Behind us, the beach holds its quiet: seashells scattered like delicate coins, a few sunbathers dozing under the generous shade of pandanus trees and the steady hush of waves folding onto shore.
+Standing at the bow, salt on your lips and wind in your hair, watch the coastline melt into a mosaic of greens and blues, each hue promising a new corner of the island to explore.

 There’s a gentle ease to the island that feels unhurried, as if the island itself breathes slowly.
 Snorkelers poke through the surface, eyes bright with discovery; colorful parrotfish tangle briefly with a patch of coral and then vanish.
 The air carries the faint, sweet scent of tropical flowers, mingled with the sharp tang of the ocean — familiar, comforting, alive.
 Leaving the sand isn’t an end so much as a promise: a reminder that this place rewards the curious, whether you linger on the shoreline or follow the water’s glittering path onward.